sphinx-labs/sphinx/docs/cli-existing-project.md

 ### d.
 Remove broadcasts

 Remove any `vm.startBroadcast` and `vm.broadcast` calls from your deployment script.
-Broadcasting is no longer required because you aren't be executing your deployment from the CLI.
+Broadcasting is no longer required because you won't be executing your deployment from the CLI.

 ### e.
 Add configuration options